simprecicchiani/ThinkPad-T460s-macOS-OpenCore/Guides/Unlock-CFG.md

 Although the T460s has locked CFG setting and `modGrubShell.efi` method doesn't works, [this method](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/) appears to work.

-**WARNING: This entire process is tested on BIOS ver 1.49 only**
+**WARNING: This entire process is tested on BIOS ver 1.49 only (N1CUJ36W)**

+1.47 (N1CET79W) has the [same address (0x3A)](https://github.com/simprecicchiani/Thinkpad-T460s-macOS-OpenCore/issues/8#issuecomment-674781972)

-### 0. Check/update BIOS version
+#### 0. Check/update BIOS version
 Go into your BIOS and check your running version.
-If you need to update it go to [Lenovo Website](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-t-series-laptops/thinkpad-t460s/downloads/driver-list/component?name=BIOS%2FUEFI) or, if like me you don't have neither Win10 nor Linux on your T460s and don't want to install them, download the [extracted BIOS](/Files/T460s-BIOS-1.49/extracted-1.49) and follow the [provided guide](/Files/T460s-BIOS-1.49/extracted-1.49/InstructionUS-BIOSflashUSBmemorykey.txt) to make a USB BIOS installer (another windows computer is required).
+If you need to update it go to [T460s Support Page](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-t-series-laptops/thinkpad-t460s/downloads/driver-list/component?name=BIOS%2FUEFI) or, if like me you don't have neither Win10 nor Linux on your T460s and don't want to install them, download the [extracted BIOS](/Files/T460s-BIOS-1.49/extracted-1.49) and follow the [provided guide](/Files/T460s-BIOS-1.49/extracted-1.49/InstructionUS-BIOSflashUSBmemorykey.txt) to make a USB BIOS installer (another windows computer is required).

-### 1. Download the BIOS
+#### 1. Download the BIOS

 [Skip this step, I already did this]
 Go to [T460s Support Page](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-t-series-laptops/thinkpad-t460s/downloads/driver-list/component?name=BIOS%2FUEFI) and grab the 1.49 version (22/06/2020).

-### 2. Extract the BIOS
+#### 2. Extract the BIOS

 [Skip this step, I already did this]
 [This guide](https://forums.lenovo.com/t5/Gaming-Laptops/GUIDE-How-to-extract-BIOS-from-Lenovo-BIOS-Update-Package-such-as-ATCN37WW-exe/m-p/5008973) shows how to do it on Windows with `innoextract`.

-### 3. Found CFG-lock variable name
+#### 3. Found CFG-lock variable name

 [Skip this step, I already did this]